 1. What goes on during the worship services?

-Our worship services include instrumental and vocal music, meditation, readings and sermon or reflection.
-From time to time there are innovative and diverse services when the congregation is invited to participate.
+Our worship services include instrumental and vocal music, meditation, readings, and sermon or reflection.
+Occasionally there are innovative and diverse services when the congregation is invited to participate.

 Our minister usually leads three services a month.
-The other month’s service is either led by congregation members or by a guest speaker.
-Check the newsletter or the Sunday Service web page to read a description of the upcoming service.
+The other month’s service is led either by congregation members or by a guest speaker.
+Check the newsletter or the Sunday Service web page for a description of the upcoming service.

 2. How do people dress for the Sunday service?